More

 MDM integrates into different directory services to provide over-the-air configuration of user email accounts on enrolled devices.

-Device management allows IT to provide email access to BYOD and company-owned devices while enforcing security policies to protect corporate data.
+Device management, including Windows MDM policy for Windows devices, allows IT to provide email access to BYOD and company-owned devices while enforcing security policies to protect corporate data.
 Scalefusion’s Conditional Email Access (CEA) takes email management a step further.

 In the simplest form, if a user accesses its corporate email from an unmanaged device, CEA quarantines the account, making it inactive.
 CEA restricts access to only managed and compliant devices.
 Employees need to enroll their unmanaged devices to access the email client.